DR-Innovation/Danskkulturarv.dk-v3/wp-content/plugins/query-monitor/readme.txt

  * Shows any **transients that were set**, along with their timeout, component, and call stack
  * Shows all **WordPress conditionals** on the current page, highlighted nicely
- * Shows an overview including page generation time and memory limit as absolute values and as % of their respective limits
+ * Shows an overview at the top, including page generation time and memory limit as absolute values and as % of their respective limits

 = Authentication =